scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 (``is_compute==True``).
 All figures are extracted from the Jupyter notebook/Voilà dashboard.

-During the period of observation used here there were 2448 users running jobs that used Python on Cori, equivalent to just over 30% of all NERSC users.
+During the period of observation there were 2448 users running jobs that used Python on Cori, equivalent to just over 30% of all NERSC users.
 84% of jobs using Python ran on Cori's Haswell-based partition, 14% used Cori-KNL, and 2% used Cori's GPU cluster.
-63% of Python users use the NERSC-provided Python module directly (including on login nodes and Jupyter nodes) but only 5% of jobs using Python use the module, most use a user-built Python environment, namely Conda environments.
+63% of Python users use the NERSC-provided Python module directly (including on login nodes and Jupyter nodes) but only 5% of jobs using Python use the module:
+Most use a user-built Python environment, namely Conda environments.
 Anaconda Python provides scientific Python libraries linked against the Intel Math Kernel Library (MKL), but we observe that only about 17% of MKL-eligible jobs (ones using NumPy, SciPy, NumExpr, or scikit-learn) are using MKL.
-We consider these findings in Discussion.
+We consider this finding in more detail in the Discussion.

 .. figure:: library-barplot-2021.png